Pauljd1/github-practical-actions-4412872/README.md

 # Practical GitHub Actions
-This is the repository for the LinkedIn Learning course Practical GitHub Actions.
+This is the repository for the LinkedIn Learning course Practical GitHub Actions!
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![Practical GitHub Actions][lil-thumbnail-url]